codurance/site/_posts/2016-10-10-visualise-interruptions-with-a-lego-wall.md

 ##Conclusion

-This technique is a powerful tool to get an idea on how much time the team can spend on working to deliver new value instead of working on problems caused by previous Sprints.
+The LEGO Wall is a powerful tool to get an idea on how much time the team can spend on working to deliver new value instead of working on problems inherited from previous Sprints.

 However, this is not a step-by-step recipe because this tool can be used in several ways according to the following variables:

 - How experienced the team is
 - The type of interruptions
 - The environment
-- The company organisation
+- How the company is organised

-I suggest to stay focused on the principles and importance of this activity (honesty, transparency, courage, inspect and adapt).
+I suggest staying focused on the principles and importance of this activity (honesty, transparency, courage, inspect and adapt).
 Don't be afraid of experimenting and changing this to suit your needs.
 If you start looking at things from another perspective, you might realise that impediments and interruptions are actually opportunities for improvement.

 ---